Kee-Wang/MULTIMODE/README.md

 ## Important pre-public versions [Histroy]

 ### ver.
 5.1.4
-The package is available to deal with linear molecules such as CO2.
+The package is updated with new features.

 ### ver.
 4.9.0
 One of most extensively used stable versions for years in the group.
 Lots of new features added.